-Can I Get a Green Card Through Employment?
+How To Get a Green Card Through Employment

-Another cap, a 7 percent limit of employment-based green cards available to citizens of each country, also affects the award of work visas.
-This cap has led to long waits for citizens from some countries, especially those hoping to emigrate from India, China, and the Philippines.
+There is also a seven percent limit on employment-based green cards available to citizens of each country.
+This cap has led to long waits for citizens from countries with historically high immigration rates, including people from India, China, and the Philippines.

 The first step for many employment-based (EB) green card holders is the responsibility of the employer: Obtaining permanent labor certification (PERM).
-The employer is required to recruit U.S. workers for the applicant’s position to test the labor market, the purpose of which is to confirm that:
+The employer must first recruit U.S. workers for the applicant’s position to test the labor market, the purpose of which is to confirm that:

-- There is not a U.S. citizen able, qualified, and willing to accept the job offer for the prevailing wage for that position in the local area;
+- There are not U.S. citizens able, qualified, and willing to accept the job offer for the prevailing wage for that position in the local area; and

-- The wages and working conditions of similarly employed U.S. workers will not be adversely affected.
+- The wages and working conditions of similar U.S. workers will not be adversely affected.

-Following certification, the employer files the immigration form I-140 (Immigrant Petition for Alien Worker) with the USCIS.
-If there is no waiting list for the particular employment-based green card, the applicant moves on to the final step: Filing immigration form I-485 (Application to Register Permanent Residence or Adjust Status).
+Following certification, the employer files the immigration form I-140, Immigrant Petition for Alien Worker with USCIS.
+If there is no waiting list for the particular employment-based green card, the applicant moves on to the final step: Filing immigration form I-485, Application to Register Permanent Residence or Adjust Status.

 There are subcategories within each EB category.
 To obtain a green card under the first employment-based preference category, EB-1, the applicant must be able to demonstrate either: